mariusva/angular-workshop/README.md

 # Angular Workshop

-## Step9 - Dependency Injection
+## Step10 - Basic Routing
-- setup the http backend
-- add a provider for API_URI
+- add the RoutingModule into the app
+- create a navbar component with Home and Products links
-- add the HttpClient Module
+- use the home as default route
-- add a ProductsService
-- update the ProductList component to retrieve its data from backend
+- create a ProductDetailComponent and navigate to this route when clicking on "More details" button of a product